The Space Law Review: Luxembourg

 The Space Resources Law reopened a debate regarding the link between two important principles of the Outer Space Treaty: the freedom to use outer space and the non-appropriation of outer space.
 The Space Resources Law considers the possibility of owning space resources as one of the applications of the freedom to use outer space guaranteed by the Outer Space Treaty.

-As mentioned above, Article 1 of the Space Resources Law provides that 'space resources are capable of being appropriated'.
-To substantiate this reasoning, the Luxembourg legislator, among others, made an analogy using the rules governing the high seas and the possibility that exists of exploring marine resources without appropriating the high seas, as such.
+Article 1 of the Space Resources Law provides that 'space resources are capable of being appropriated'.
+To substantiate this reasoning, the Luxembourg legislator, among others, made an analogy using the rules governing the high seas and exploring marine resources without appropriating the high seas.
 Although the Outer Space Treaty defines and forbids the appropriation of the Moon or any other celestial bodies, it does not prevent the appropriation of outer space resources, as such.
-The legislator, in its commentary to Article 1 of the Space Resources Law, points out that the wording used excludes any possibility of contradicting the provisions of Article 2 of the Outer Space Treaty in that: (1) it does not allow the appropriation of asteroids, comets or celestial bodies; and (2) it does not allow or does not constitute 'a commencement of a component of sovereignty over a territory above a celestial body or any part whatsoever of outer space and the other celestial bodies'.7 In addition, as mentioned in Section II, anyone who explores and uses space resources without government authorisation is subject to imprisonment or a fine, or both.
+The legislator, in its commentary to Article 1 of the Space Resources Law, points out that the wording used excludes any possibility of contradicting the provisions of Article 2 of the Outer Space Treaty in that: (1) it does not allow the appropriation of asteroids, comets or celestial bodies; and (2) it does not allow or does not constitute 'a commencement of a component of sovereignty over a territory above a celestial body or any part whatsoever of outer space and the other celestial bodies'.8 In addition, as mentioned in Section II, anyone who explores and uses space resources without government authorisation is subject to imprisonment or a fine, or both.

-Contrary to the US Space Act, the Space Resources Law is unique in that it does not require the shareholding of the operator applying for an authorisation to be exclusively composed of Luxembourg companies or Luxembourg citizens.
+Contrary to the US Space Act, the Space Resources Law and the Space Activities Law are unique in that they do not require the shareholding of the operator applying for an authorisation to be exclusively composed of Luxembourg companies or Luxembourg citizens.
 Thus, a 100 per cent non-Luxembourg shareholding is acceptable, provided that the operator for which the authorisation is issued is a Luxembourg legal person that has its registered office in Luxembourg and abides by all other relevant conditions.

-Trade in dual-use goods and technology is not a priori prohibited in Luxembourg but is subject to controls by the Office of Export, Import and Transit Control (the EITC Office)9 of the Ministry of the Economy on export and transit through the European Union to ensure against the proliferation of weapons, based on the Export Control Law and Council Regulation (EC) No. 428/2009.
-Insofar as space object components are considered to be dual-use goods, persons wishing to export, transfer, import or transit these goods must first request an authorisation from the Ministries responsible for foreign trade and foreign affairs via a request addressed to the EITC Office.
+Trade in dual-use goods and technology is not a priori prohibited in Luxembourg but is subject to controls by the Office of Export, Import and Transit Control (the EITC Office) of the Ministry of the Economy on export and transit through the European Union to ensure against the proliferation of weapons, based on the Export Control Law and Council Regulation (EC) No. 428/2009.
+Insofar as space object components are considered dual-use goods, persons wishing to export, transfer, import or transit these goods must first request an authorisation from the Ministries responsible for foreign trade and foreign affairs via a request addressed to the EITC Office.
 Applications for authorisation must include all the details identifying the parties involved in the transaction, the precise description of the goods concerned, and their origin, final destination, final use, quantities and values covered by the application.
-Requests for authorisation must be accompanied by one or more of the documents listed in the relevant regulation, depending on the property and the proposed transaction.
 Authorisations will be issued after an assessment of the degree of sensitivity of the transfer, based, in particular, on: (1) the nature of the components in relation to the products in which they are to be incorporated and in relation to any end use of the finished products that may give rise to concern; and (2) the importance of the components in relation to the products in which they are incorporated.
 Ministers do not impose export restrictions on components where the product recipient submits a declaration of use stating that the components covered by the transfer authorisation are or must be incorporated into its own products and may therefore not be transferred or exported subsequently as such, except for the purpose of maintenance or repair.

-Individual authorisations are valid for one year and are renewable by express ministerial decision for a further six months, and global and general authorisations are valid for three years and are renewable, under the same terms and conditions, for a further 18 months.
+Individual authorisations are valid for one year and are renewable by express ministerial decision for a further six months.
+Global and general authorisations are valid for three years and are renewable, under the same terms and conditions, for a further 18 months.

 Legal entities and natural persons covered by the provisions of the Export Control Law may be sanctioned by the Minister responsible for foreign trade in the event that they: